ZERICO2005/ABS-Fractal-Explorer/README.txt

 	Software is available for Windows and Linux
 	More features, preformance improvements, and bug fixes will be released in later versions.

+	ABS-Fractal-Explorer is currently being rewriten to add new functionaility and to fix issues.
+The source code for it can be found under the "rewrite" branch.

 Controls:
 	Primary:
 		WASD/Arrows: Panning/Moving